miohtama/vvv/docs/source/develop.rst

 .. contents :: :local:

+.. highligh:: console

 Introduction
 ============================

-vvv is programmed in Python and targets Python 3.2 and newer versions.
+VVV is programmed in Python and targets Python 3.2 and newer versions.

 .. note ::